Youstart-Labs/SummerTraining2018/README.md

 | Piyush yadav  	| 12      	| 4      	| Rishi Garg          	| 5       	| 11     	|
 |               	|         	|        	| Harshita Gulwani    	| 5       	| 11     	|
 | Class Average 	| 5.86    	| 5.17   	|                     	| 4.2     	| 6.05   	|

+Note : Other studens can check their marks individually from mentors.
+Overall results show that lack of practise is visible and few of you have to spend more time in labs and extra classes.
+Mentors are available full day on `Mon-Fri` and Partially on `Saturday/Sunday`.

+Batch 1 has slighlty better performance than Batch 2 overall (Given that coding round of Batch 2 was easier that Batch1)

 ## Mini Project - 1  (LIVE)